EPAM-JS-Competency-center/camp/docs/4-integration-with-CMS-Contentstack/01-introduction.md

 # 4.1.
 Introduction

 :::warning
-- TODO: add detailt to describe more about context of contentstack - Anton
+- TODO: add details to describe more about context of contentstack - Anton
 - TODO2: add what will do / what module about (good example 2 module) - Anton
 :::